Skip to content

 When the scanning process is successful, it will replace the corrupted data with its respective fixes.
 If the scan finds no corrupted data, it will return a message.
 Either way, close the window when the process is complete, and you’re set!

-Restart your System
+Method 4: Restart your Computer System

 If the two fixes given above don’t work out, then the final step we can take is to restart the system.